Nicolás Maduro completes electoral fraud and swears in for third term

 María Corina meets with Venezuelans in the streets

 Opposition leader, María Corina Machado, came out of hiding and met with Venezuelans at the demonstration in Caracas.
 From there, she stated that "now comes the good" and that people must be attentive to the "signs of the coming hours."
-In this sense, she emphasized that whatever Maduro does on January 10 "marks the end of the regime."
+She emphasized that whatever Maduro does on January 10 "marks the end of the regime."

 ">María Corina duró meses en la clandestinidad absoluta.
 Sin siquiera ver a alguien a los ojos, luego de que por todas las ciudades de miles la abrazaran.